Do You Know Which Knives to Use in the Kitchen?

 Carving Knives have long, thin, narrow blades with sharp, pointed tips.
 They’re designed to slice and separate cooked meat from the bone, often at the dining table.
 Straight edged Carving Knives are easier to sharpen and give a smoother cut, but some people prefer a serrated blade.
 Carving Knives are used with Carving Forks, so you may wish to buy a decorative pair for that fine dining elegance.

 Serrated Knives look like Ham Slicers, but are better used for softer foods like cake.
-They are difficult to sharpen, but when used for their intended purpose they’ll keep their sharp edge for years.
+They are difficult to sharpen, but when used for their intended purpose (cutting bread and other foods with a hard crust), they’ll keep their sharp edge for years.
 Along with the Chef’s Knife, the Serrated Knife is an essential part of your knife collection.

 Much like a serrated Chef’s Knife, this knife is used for cutting through lobster and other crustaceans.
 It can also be handy for cutting non-food items around the home.
 Like the Paring Knife trick, keep a good one for your collection and get some inexpensive ones with coloured handles that can be used for household tasks.